-In the early twentieth century in most cities producing of handmade carpets have been discontinued due to mass killings and deportations, when have been lost or destroyed valuable Armenian carpets.
+In the early twentieth century, most cities which were producing handmade carpets had discontinued their activities due to mass killings and deportations, causing also loss of valuable Armenian carpets.
 The art of carpet weaving passed from generation to generation, but the destruction and the separation of families have made it almost impossible to continue this tradition.
 But the black lane ended.

-However, the Artsakh carpet weaving as an art form remained in the Soviet era.
-In XIX - XX centuries.
+The Artsakh carpet weaving as an art form was again in demand during the Soviet era in XIX - XX centuries.
 Shoushi carpets were considered the best in the region and sold in all neighboring cities.
-In 1907, the year Shoushi carpet factory employs 120 women who produce 600-700 carpets in a year, most of
+In 1907, Shoushi carpet factory employed 120 women who were producing 600-700 carpets in a year, most of

 of ancient Armenian carpeting that Tigran Kouyoumdjian, the director of the Armenian Studies Program of the University of Fresno, California described as "the biggest and softest", was woven in Karabakh and has a signature, which specifies the name of the weaver, "Gohar" and the date 1700.
 Another well-known carpet Nerses - woven in 1731 in Artsakh for Catholicos of Aghvank, is stored in the Jerusalem Church of St. James.